zama-ai/concrete/docs/tutorial/comparisons.md

 1) subtraction before the TLU requires up to 2 additional bits to avoid overflows (it is 1 in most cases).
 2) subtraction requires the same bit-width across operands.

-This means that if we are comparing `uint3` and `uint6`, we need to convert both of them to `uint7`.
+This means that if we are comparing `uint3` and `uint6`, we need to convert both of them to `uint7` in some way.
 After which, we can perform the subtraction and proceed with the TLU in 7-bits.
 There are 4 ways to achieve this behavior.

 ### Requirements